 If you (and your pet) travel a lot and you want assistance with boarding, transportation, and quarantining, then China Taiping may be the best option.
 If you have a little trouble-maker on your hands and need a solid third-party liability coverage, MSIG’s Ultimate Dog Plans offers up to $2.75 million.
 It really all depends on the personal needs of you and your best friend!

 It's also important to note that an administrative fee—usually between $100 to $200—could be added on by vets for completing claim forms, which is a normal practise.
 However, certain insurance plans, like OneDegree, have clinic partners, where this fee can be waived, and are currently offering 25% off!

-Most companies will offer an annual limit to how much you can claim, ranging from as “little” as $19,250 (for a standard dog plan with MSIG) to $68,750 (for an ultimate dog plan with MSIG).
+Most companies will offer an annual limit to how much you can claim, ranging from as “little” as $19,250 (for a standard dog plan with MSIG) to $70,000 (for an Ultra Plan with OneDegree - the highest in medical coverage for pets in Hong Kong).
 However, as mentioned above, it's important to understand how likely and how much you will be using the benefits offered with each coverage.